 I attended and for the most part, put myself through Western State College of Law in Southern California.
 During this time, I clerked for many different lawyers and firms.
 While working as a law clerk for a personal injury lawyer, I quickly discovered that I wanted use the law to help and protect injured consumers and their families who have been harmed by another person or company’s wrongdoing.
 As things turned out, that’s exactly what I’ve been doing ever since.

 I was admitted to the California Bar in 1986 and immediately opened up my own practice representing victims of personal injury and wrongful death.
 I met my wife Lisa in law school.
 She let her guard down for a moment and four years later we married.
 We enjoy working and practicing law together and our firm is “Jackson & Wilson, Inc.”.
-Almost 3 decades later, we have been fortunate to have had the opportunity to make a positive difference in the lives of thousands of people and their families.
+For the past three decades, we’ve been fortunate to have had the opportunity to make a positive difference in the lives of thousands of people and their families.